Payette High School

-Payette High School is a public high school in the western United States, located in Payette, Idaho. a former radar dome from the closed Baker Air Force Station in eastern Oregon; it was moved to PHS in the early 1970s.
+Payette High School is a public high school in the western United States, located in Payette, Idaho.
+It is well known for its large domed gymnasium, a former radar dome from the closed Baker Air Force Station in eastern Oregon; it was moved to PHS in the early 1970s.

 Performing arts

-Payette High School is the home of Pirate Theatre Company; it also offers several music classes: Choir, Guitar, Marching Band, Concert Band, and Jazz Band.
+Payette High School is the home of Pirate Theatre Company; it also offers several music classes: Choir, Marching Band, Concert Band, and Jazz Band.